Breast Lift Surgery

 Return to sports & exercise

 Although you will need to get plenty of rest after your breast uplift, you must make sure that you do not stay in bed all day.
-It is important for you to take occasional light walks.
-This reduces the risk of you developing blood clots in the leg after your surgery.
+It is important to take occasional light walks to reduce your risk of developing blood clots after surgery.

-Although we recommend for you to be mobile, it is important to adhere to your surgeon’s specific advice regarding sports & exercise.
-The general guidelines are as follows:
+Keeping lightly mobile is important, but make sure to adhere to your surgeon’s specific advice regarding sports & exercise.

 Week 1 – 2